Germandcont/Germandcont/README.md

 ### Interests and Goals🌟
 Passionate about Data, with a strong interest in analytics and predictive modeling.
 I consider myself a self-taught, problem-solving individual who enjoys working in a team.

-Currently, I am actively persuing a junior position where I can apply and expand my skills.
-I want to join a team and a company that values growth, learning, and innovation, and where I can contribute meaningfully to challenging projects while developing my technical expertise.

 I seek challenges that encourage growth and foster innovation.

 ## Tech ToolBox 🛠️